remp2020/remp/README.md

 of Docker also supports its own `--help` switch.
 Feel free to explore it.

 Couple of neat commands:
-* `docker-compose down` to remove all containers, networks and volumes created by `docker-compose`
+* `docker-compose --env-file=.env.docker down` to remove all containers, networks and volumes created by `docker-compose`
 * `docker-compose ps` to list all services with their status
 * `docker-compose logs` to read services logs
-* `docker-compose build` to force rebuild of images
+* `docker-compose --env-file=.env.docker build` to force rebuild of images
 * `docker-compose exec campaign /bin/bash` to connect to `campaign` container
 * `docker images` to list all available docker images